allexmmr/RankingSystem/README.md

 ###### 7- Members can see their teammates and give them a score from 1 to 5 but they cannot score themselves.
 ###### 8-Users can choose the leaderboard they want to see.
 There is one leaderboard for each different team.
 ###### 9- Leaderboard will show the members of a currently selected team in order of their rank.

+#### Technical criteria:
+###### The design and the quality of the code, following the best practices and testability, are more important than the look and aesthetic aspect.
+The project should be compilable just by pulling the code and required libraries from nuget or npm.
+Using open source projects (available on nuget) is alright unless it's covering the test itself.